-Ever since I was a little girl making hot chocolate with Swiss Miss packets after dinner (while splashing the requisite amount all over the counter—sorry, mom), hot chocolate has been one of my great comforts.
+Ever since I was a little girl making hot chocolate with Swiss Miss hot cocoa packets after dinner (while splashing the requisite amount all over the counter—sorry, mom), hot chocolate has been one of my great comforts.

-- In Paris, I tasted hot chocolate so thick and rich, it’s akin to a melted chocolate bar.
+- In Paris, I tasted hot chocolate so thick and rich, it was akin to a melted hot chocolate bar.
 My copycat recipe French Hot Chocolate tastes just like it and is an absolute treat for special occasions.